SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Round 1 has a massive load, which we needed to distribute evenly.
 But using a 'choose your slot' system is too complicated.

-1. If slots are tight and not adaptive to changes in de, people who expected to start their slot earlier will wait unnecessarily (If you've had a Capstone review you know what I'm talking about).
+If slots are tight and not adaptive to changes in the debates, people who expected to start their slot earlier will wait unnecessarily (If you've had a Capstone review you know what I'm talking about).
-2. People almost never come at their exact slot time.
-And if your future slots depend on
+Recruitments are very chaotic due to factors like:
+- Moderators coming at different times.
+- Recruits coming at different times. (
+-

 Talk about how we thought about handling the load by having slots.
 But this is way too complicated and didn't work out (explain why), so the best way is actually to make careful polls, and if one day has a super high load, encourage people from that day to come on a low load day.